 In Act class instances, the relevant SNOMED CT priority attribute SHOULD be included in the expression in the Act.code or Observation.value if the priority significantly alters the nature of the statement.

-The priorityCode SHALL be the same as, or a subtype of, the value of the relevant priority attribute as specified in the SNOMED-CT expression
+The priorityCode SHALL be the same as, or a subtype of, the value of the relevant priority attribute as specified in the SNOMED CT expression

-For example, an [ 274130007 | emergency cesarean section ] is a significantly different procedure when compared with an [ 177141003 | elective caesarean delivery ].
+For example, an [ 274130007 | emergency cesarean section |] is a significantly different procedure when compared with an [ 177141003 | elective caesarean delivery |].

-2.2.8.3 Discussion and Rationale
+Discussion and Rationale

-At face value the Act.priorityCode and the SNOMED CT [ 260870009 | priority ] attribute appear to have similar meanings.
+At face value the Act.priorityCode and the SNOMED CT [ 260870009 | priority |] attribute appear to have similar meanings.
 However, the way in which these are used appears to differ significantly.

 The SNOMED CT attribute is used to specify the defining characteristic that distinguishes an elective procedure from an emergency procedure.
 Like any defining attribute it can also be used to refine or qualify a procedure that is specified without references to its urgency.